turingschool/front-end-curriculum/lessons/module-3/react-basic-lifecycle-methods-and-propTypes.md

 }
 ```

 Without passing the props down into this method, `this.props` will return as `undefined` **within the `constructor` method**.
-This is bad because it's the first function called when your component is instantiated as a class - knowing the context of `this` from the get go can be a big deal.
+This is bad because it's the first function called when your component is instantiated as a class - knowing the context of `this`
+from the get go can be a big deal.

-Note that whether or not you have a constructor method has no effect on `this` or `this.props` within the `render()` method - the `render()` method sets its own context.
+Note that whether or not you have a constructor method has no effect on `this` or `this.props` within the `render()`

-(That being said, be wary of defining state using props within your constructor, this can cause parts of your app state to get out of sync and cause problems down the road.)
+method - the `render()` method sets its own context.

+Per [the docs](https://reactjs.org/docs/state-and-lifecycle.html#adding-local-state-to-a-class), class components should
+always pass props to the base constructor.
+However there is some debate as to why this is suggested, since React will
+automatically set the props for you once the constructor has fired.

 ### componentDidMount

-Per the docs, `componentDidMount()` is invoked "immediately after a component is mounted."
+Per [the docs](https://reactjs.org/docs/react-component.html#componentdidmount), `componentDidMount()` is invoked "immediately
+after a component is mounted."
 Any functionality that is dependent on existing DOM nodes should live here.
-For example, let's say you want to set state which affects a `<p>` tag, you need to wait until that `<p>` tag exists before you can throw any additional information into it.
+For example, let's
+say you want to set state which affects a `<p>` tag, you need to wait until that `<p>` tag exists before you can throw any additional
+information into it.

 This is also the go-to location to fire off an API call or network request.